wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 ## Try out the custom authenticator

 1. Create a user called with the username **alex**.
-2. Since we are trying to login with the user’s mobile number, provide a valid telephone number in the default user profile.
+2. Since we are trying to login with the user’s telephone number, provide a valid telephone number in the default user profile.
 3. Access the sample application. (http://localhost:8080/pickup-dispatch/ for the application that is described here.)
 4. Click on the Login button.
 5. Provide the configured telephone number as the username and the corresponding password of the user.